 Has the patient a diagnosis by a rheumatologist of psoriatic arthritis?
-Y/N Date of Diagnosis Patients with arthritis - HAQ/CHAQ score to be obtained via patient questionnaires every 6 months up to Follow up 6 (month 36).
+Y/N Date of Diagnosis Patients with arthritis - HAQ/CHAQ score to be obtained via patient questionnaires every 6 months up to Follow up 6 (month 36) and annually thereafter (month 48, 60 etc.).